Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 -   Make sure that the required certificate has been installed and configured on the computer, as per above.

--   In your supported web browser, extract the TFS root certificate as a base64-encoded X.509 CER/PEM file.
+-   In your supported web browser, extract the Azure DevOps Server root certificate as a base64-encoded X.509 CER/PEM file.

 -   Create a private copy of the Git root certificate store and add that to your private user copy of the store.